pmuens/awesome-serverless/README.md

 - [Amtrak rolls past containers into a serverless infrastructure](https://thenewstack.io/amtrak-rolls-past-containers-serverless/) - How Amtrak uses serverless technologies to power their business.
 - [Many-faced threats to serverless security](https://hackernoon.com/many-faced-threats-to-serverless-security-519e94d19dba) - Post about different security threats for serverless applications.
 - [Serverless is about automation, not functions](https://hackernoon.com/serverless-is-about-automation-not-functions-3f816c90ce61) - Post which shows how serverless makes automation easier.
+- [Building the communication fabric for an event-driven system](https://serverless.com/blog/austen-collins-communication-fabric-event-driven-system-emit-2017/) - Post about the [Event Gateway](https://github.com/serverless/event-gateway) project by Serverless, inc.

 ## Screencasts